mozilla/network-pulse-api/README.md

 ```
 {
-  username: <string: the user's full name according to Google>,
+  username: <string: the user's full name according to Google>
+  customname: <string: the user's custom name as set in their profile>
   email: <string: the user's google-login-associated email address>
   loggedin: <boolean: whether this user is logged in or not>
   moderator: <boolean: whether this logged-in user has moderation rights>